-There is lots to do here.
+There are lots to do here.
 But one of my kids’ favourite places is the Maritime Museum in Cesenatico.
-This is a small but fascinating museum, dedicated to the history of traditional navy of the Adriatic Coast.
+This is a small but fascinating museum, dedicated to the history of the traditional navy of the Adriatic Coast.

 The exhibition starts outside

 And it consists of the floating section anchored in the harbour: walking along Porto Canale, you can admire ten traditional fishing boats, which used to sail the Adriatic sea over two centuries ago.

 Just take a relaxing stroll along the canal, together with the locals and the tourists, maybe with a refreshing ice-cream.
 Enjoy the view and the sea smell.
 And let the kids admire the colourful sails, decorated with symbols of old fishermen families.
 Can you even jump on a couple of them and pretend to be a pirate?

 The indoor section

 Walking along the harbour, you will eventually arrive at the second section of the museum.
 This consists of an indoor space, opened in 2005, which offers a fascinating tour in the Adriatic navy traditions, with videos, workshops, displays and real ships that can be closely observed.
 The building itself was designed following the shape of ancient arsenals.

 The ground floor is dedicated to equipment, engines and construction materials: here visitors will be able to learn all about the simples materials and technologies used to sail for centuries.
 Kids will see ancient and modern anchors, including two wrecks dating back to the seventeenth century.
 They will also find interactive installations, where they can measure their skills in rigging, knots and hoists.